karkman/Metagenomics2021/Day3/README.md

 * Were the long read assemblies different from the corresponding short read assemblies?
 * If yes, in what way?

 ## Genome-resolved metagenomics with anvi'o

-Anvio is an analysis and visualization platform for omics data.
-You can read more from Anvio's [webpage](http://merenlab.org/software/anvio/).
+`anvi'o` is an analysis and visualization platform for omics data.
+You can read more from their [webpage](http://merenlab.org/software/anvio/).

 ![alt text](/Figure/Screen%20Shot%202017-12-07%20at%2013.50.20.png "Tom's fault")

-First we need to open an interactive session inside a screen and then log in again with a tunnel using the computing node identifier.
+First we need to open an interactive session inside a `screen` and then log in again with a tunnel using the computing node identifier.

 Mini manual for `screen`:
 * `screen -S NAME` - open a screen and give it a session name `NAME`